History of Hawaii: Sugar reciprocity

 The first permanent sugar plantation began in Kauai in 1835.
 William Hooper leased 980 acres of land from Kamehameha III.
 Within thirty years plantations operated on all four main islands.
 Sugar upended Hawaii's economy.

 American influence in Hawaiian government began when U.S. plantation owners demanded a say in Kingdom politics.
 Pressure from these plantation owners was felt by the King and chiefs as demands for land tenure.
 Kamehameha III responded to the demands with the Mahele, distributing land to all Hawaiians as advocated by missionaries including Gerrit P. Judd.

 During the 1850s, the U.S. import tariff on sugar from Hawaii was much higher than the tariffs Hawaiians were charging the U.S. Kamehameha III sought reciprocity.
 The monarch wished to lower U.S. tariffs and make Hawaiian sugar competitive with other foreign suppliers.
 In 1854 Kamehameha III's proposal of reciprocity between the countries died in the U.S. Senate.

 U.S. control of Hawaii was considered vital for the defense of its west coast.
-The military was especially interested in Pu'uloa, Pearl Harbor.
-The sale of one harbor was proposed by Charles Reed Bishop, a foreigner who had married into the Kamehameha family, had risen to be Hawaiian Minister of Foreign Affairs and owned a country home near Pu'uloa.
+The military was especially interested in Puʻuloa, Pearl Harbor.
+The sale of one harbor was proposed by Charles Reed Bishop, a foreigner who had married into the Kamehameha family, had risen to be Hawaiian Minister of Foreign Affairs and owned a country home near Puʻuloa.
 He showed two U.S. officers around the lochs, although his wife, Bernice Pauahi Bishop, privately disapproved of selling Hawaiian lands.
 As monarch, Kamehameha, was content to let Bishop run most business affairs, but the ceding of lands was unpopular with Hawaiians.
 Many islanders thought that all the islands, rather than just Pearl Harbor, might be lost and opposed any cession.
 By November 1873, Lunalilo canceled negotiations, but he died on February 3, 1874.

 From 1874 through 1875, Kalākaua made a state visit to Washington DC to gather support for a new treaty.
 Congress agreed to the Reciprocity Treaty of 1875 for seven years in exchange for Ford Island (Pearl Harbor).
 After the treaty, sugar production expanded from 12,000 acres to 125,000 acres in 1891.
 At the end of the seven-year term, the treaty lapsed given little interest in the United States.